hakyim/TO-DELETE-PrediXcan/Software/HOWTO-beta.md

 ### Transcriptome models

-You can download sqlite database models from [here](https://app.box.com/s/5nejbvzgsis77wtrxt8xokyn7pcdgnnp)
+You can download PRELIMINARY sqlite database models from [here](https://app.box.com/s/5nejbvzgsis77wtrxt8xokyn7pcdgnnp).
+THESE MODELS WILL BE UPDATED

 ### Dosage File Format